Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Star--triangle transformation

-By Proposition \ref{prop:st-coupling}, for any two vertices $A$, $B$ on $\Lattice$, we have:
+By Proposition~\ref{propst-coupling}, for any two vertices $A$, $B$ on $\Lattice$, we have

-The corresponding statements for $\Td$, $\Su$, and $\Sd$ are valid also, with one point of note.
-In applying the transformations $\Su$, $\Sd$ to a mixed hexagonal lattice, the points $A$ and $B$ in the corresponding versions of \eqref{same_connections} must not be centres of transformed stars, since these points disappear during the transformations.
+The corresponding statements for $\Td$, $\Su$ and $\Sd$ are valid also, with one point of note.
+In applying the transformations $\Su$, $\Sd$ to a mixed hexagonal lattice, the points $A$ and $B$ in the corresponding versions of \eqref {sameconnections} must not be centers of transformed stars, since these points disappear during the transformations.

-Let $\bp=(p_0,p_1,p_2)\in[0,1)^3$ be self-dual, and let $\Su$, $\Sd$, $\Tu$, $\Td$ be given accordingly.
+Let $\bp=(p_0,p_1,p_2)\in[0,1)^3$ be self-dual, and let $\Su$, $\Sd $, $\Tu$, $\Td$ be given accordingly.
 We identify next the probability measures on the mixed lattices that are preserved by the operation of these transformations.

 Let $\Lattice=(V,E)$ be a mixed (triangular or hexagonal) lattice.
-The probability measure denoted $\PP_\bp$ on $\Om_E$ is product measure whose intensity $p(e)$ at edge $e$ is given as follows. \begin{letlist} \item $p(e) = p_0$ if $e$ is horizontal, \item $p(e) = 1- p_0$ if $e$ is vertical, \item $p(e) = p_1$ if $e$ is the right edge of an upwards pointing triangle, \item $p(e)=p_2$ if $e$ is the left edge of an upwards pointing triangle, \item $p(e) = 1-p_2$ if $e$ is the right edge of an upwards pointing star, \item $p(e)=1-p_1$ if $e$ is the left edge of an upwards pointing star. \end{letlist} When it becomes necessary to emphasize the lattice $\Lattice$ in question, we shall write $\PP_\bp^{\Lattice}$.
+The probability measure denoted $\PP_\bp$ on $\Om_E$ is a product measure whose intensity $p(e)$ at edge $e$ is given as follows: \begin{longlist}[(a)] \item[(a)]$p(e) = p_0$ if $e$ is horizontal, \item[(b)]$p(e) = 1- p_0$ if $e$ is vertical, \item[(c)]$p(e) = p_1$ if $e$ is the right edge of an upward pointing triangle, \item[(d)]$p(e)=p_2$ if $e$ is the left edge of an upward pointing triangle, \item[(e)]$p(e) = 1-p_2$ if $e$ is the right edge of an upward pointing star, \item[(f)]$p(e)=1-p_1$ if $e$ is the left edge of an upward pointing star. \end{longlist} When it becomes necessary to emphasize the lattice $\Lattice$ in question, we shall write~$\PP_\bp^{\Lattice}$.